Clean Boats, Clean Waters Grants

 • Grantee and/or volunteers will review required CBCW training materials (approximately 1 hour of educational instruction).

-• Grantee and/or volunteers will collect and report data on the number of people contacted, volunteer hours (if applicable), number of outreach materials distributed, and latitude/longitude of locations (minimum of waterbody name, county, and township) for all events and signage.
+• Grantee and/or volunteers will collect and report data on the number of people contacted, volunteer hours (if applicable), number of outreach materials distributed, and locations (minimum of waterbody name, county, and township) for all events and signage.

 • Grantee will submit one narrative report of all grant funded activities and expenditures to MSU Extension.
 A template will be provided to assist with narrative report creation.
+The narrative report must contain a minimum of five photos of products and/or outreach conducted.
+The narrative report is due at the time of reimbursement request.

 Previously Funded Grant Projects

-In 2021 Clean Boats, Clean Waters funded seven projects totaling $19,800 across Michigan.
-Learn more about our 2021 grant award winners here.
+• In 2021 Clean Boats, Clean Waters funded 7 projects totaling $19,800.
+Learn more.

 EGLE LOGO GLRI_logo MSUE Logo white background